Clare Mackintosh channels Idris Elba in Hostage

 Hostage | Published June 2021 | Read August 2024

 Hostage tells the story of Mina, a flight attendant on the inaugural and landmark non-stop flight from London to Sydney.
 Mina has plenty on her mind, with her marriage at a crossroads (as she suspects her husband, Adam, of cheating) and a gifted but challenging adopted daughter, Sophia, to raise.
 The flight has barely begun when Mina receives an anonymous note from one of the passengers intent on ensuring the plane does not reach Sydney.
-The hijacker needs Mina's help and has taken her husband and child hostage to force her to comply.
+The hijacker needs Mina's help and has taken her husband and daughter hostage to force her to comply.

 Rating: ⭐⭐⭐